graphp/graphviz/README.md

 $edge = $graph->createEdgeDirected($a, $b);
 ```

-If you assign an edge flow, capacity or weight, this library will automatically
+If you assign a `flow`, `capacity` or `weight` attribute to an edge, this library
-include a `label` attribute that includes these values.
-The following example
+will automatically include a `label` attribute that includes these values.
+The
-will automatically assign `100` as the label for the weighted edge:
+following example will automatically assign `100` as the label for the weighted
+edge:

 ```php
 $graph = new Graphp\Graph\Graph();